-When you've finished adding things, tap Next.
+When you're finished adding things, tap Next.

 If your phone doesn't already have a lock screen password, you'll have a chance to set one now and ensure that your child can't get to your Start screen from Kid's Corner.
-Tap Set password, type your password, then tap Done.
+Tap Set password, type your password, and then tap Done.

 Tap Finish to leave setup and open Kid's Corner.

 - If your phone is set to lock itself automatically after a period of inactivity, you might sometimes need to enter your lock screen password before your child can open Kid's Corner.
-For more information, see Kid's Corner FAQ.

 - If your child taps a web link from an app or game you've added to Kid's Corner, they'll be able to access that webpage in the browser and follow any links they find there.
-However, they won't be able to go to other web pages by typing a web address into the browser.
+However, they won't be able to go to other webpages by typing a web address into the browser.

 To use Kid's Corner